naHrej/pennmushsharp/PennMushSharp/README.md

   permission checks.
 - This pipeline forms the basis of the eventual database adapter: once we finalize serialization, the runtime can boot entirely from archived dumps without needing the original C process on hand.
+- Binary dump compatibility is intentionally out of scope for now.
+Administrators with historical `.bin` databases can load them into stock PennMUSH and issue a text `@dump`, then ingest the result with PennMushSharp for parity development.

 ## Runtime Metadata Access
 `PennMushSharp.Core.Metadata.MetadataCatalogs` exposes singleton access to the